Arquisoft/dechat_en1b/README.md

 ### Install packages

-Run `npm run setup:install` to install the packages required by this project before proceeding.
+Run `npm install` to install the packages required by this project before proceeding.

 ### Generate or watch documentation